refinedev/refine/documentation/docs/api-reference/antd/components/buttons/list.md

 > `resourceNameOrRouteName` prop is deprecated.
 Use `resource` prop instead.

-Redirection endpoint(`resourceNameOrRouteName/list`) is defined by `resourceNameOrRouteName` property.
+The redirection endpoint(`resourceNameOrRouteName/list`) is defined by `resourceNameOrRouteName` property.
 By default, `<ListButton>` uses `name` property of the resource object as the endpoint to redirect after clicking.

 ```tsx live disableScroll previewHeight=120px
 const { useRouterContext } = RefineCore;